ananya343B/pes_pd/README.md

 A "core" is a functional block of circuitry that performs a specific function within an integrated circuit design.
 Cores are often reusable, customizable, and can simplify the development process by allowing designers to integrate well-optimized and tested circuitry into their projects.
 They are a fundamental building block for complex IC designs.

+photo

+- FOUNDRY IPs

+Foundry IPs are IPs that are specifically developed, qualified, and provided by the foundry to be used in conjunction with their manufacturing processes.
+These IPs are optimized for the foundry's technology, ensuring compatibility and efficiency.
+They are thoroughly tested and characterized to meet performance, power, and reliability requirements within the foundry's process.

+- MACROS

+Macros are pre-designed, customizable functional blocks that perform specific complex functions within an integrated circuit.
+They are a valuable tool for chip designers to streamline the design process, improve efficiency, and reduce the risk associated with complex custom circuit design.

+photo

 </details>